-- LPG is a heavy gas and therefore sinks to the lowest point. - If there is insufficient ventilation a spark could result in an explosion. - Do not store or use gas cylinders indoors, it is contained under high pressure and should only be kept outdoors and never stored below ground level. - LPG is odourless so the manufacturers add the distinctive smell to act as a warning if a fault should occur. - If you suspect a gas leak, extinguish all flames, turn off the gas at the bottle and ventilate the holiday/park home by opening doors, windows, and cupboards.
+• LPG is a heavy gs and therefore sinks to the lowest point.

+- If there is insufficient ventilation a spark could result in an explosion. - Do not store or use gas cylinders indoors, it is contained under high pressure and should only be kept outdoors and never stored below ground level. - LPG is odourless so the manufactures add the distinctive smell to act as a warning if a fault should occur. - If you suspect a gas leak, extinguish all flames, turn off the gas at the bottle and ventilate the holiday/park home by opening doors, windows and cupboards.
 Do not operate fans, lights or other electrical apparatus.
-Get outside for a few minutes and consult your park operator. - It is vitally important that you read all instructions and labels before using any appliance and keep them handy for future reference.
+Get outside for a few minutes and consult your park operator. - The strong unpleasant smell of LPG will enable the general area of the leak to be detected.
+Check that gas is not escaping from an unlit appliance.
+In the case of a leak, close cylinder valve(s) and call a competent installer to rectify the fault.
+If a leaking gas cylinder cannot be stopped, remove the cylinder to a safe please in the open air in an upright position away from drains and any source of ignition. - It is vitally important that you read all instructions and labels before using any appliance and keep them handy for future reference.